eldad87/go-boilerplate/README.md

 }
 ```
 - Save both `Visit struct` and `VisitService interface` as `app/visit.go`
-- From now on, to avoid coupling, any Component that relay on the `VisitService` will use it as a dependency so it won't be worried on how its been implemented, for example:
+- From now on, to avoid coupling, any Controller/Handler/etc that relay on the `VisitService` will use it's `interface` as a dependency so it won't be worried on how its been implemented, for example:
 ```go
 type MyController struct {
 	VisitService app.VisitService
 }
 ```
-- Assuming you followed the examples above and that you generated your SQLBoiler code, the database is migrated etc you can start implementing your service.
+- Assuming you followed the examples above and that you generated your SQLBoiler code, the database (MySQL) is migrated etc, which means that you can start implementing your service.
 - Create a new folder under `app/.` that represent your data layer (e.g `app/mysql`)
-- Implement your service `app/mysql/visit.go`:
+- Implement the ` VisitService interface` in `app/mysql/visit.go`:
 ```go
 package mysql